leswright1977/RPi-BA63/README.md

 https://www.dieboldnixdorf.com/-/media/diebold/ag-downloads/poslotterysystems/manuals/peripherals/baxx/ba63_display_operating_manual_english.pdf

-From the manual we can see it is easy to turn parity off by simmply jumpering JP3
+From the manual we can see it is easy to turn parity off by simply jumpering JP3

 ![Screenshot](media/jp3.png)